What is quantum reflex integration?

 Quantum reflex integration sessions are painless and can take 1.5-2 hours.
 Sessions can be repeated.
 There are no established guidelines on how many sessions are needed.

-There’s no evidence that quantum reflex integration works as a therapy for autistic children.
+There’s no evidence that quantum reflex integration helps autistic children.

 Who practises quantum reflex integration?